Discretionary Housing Payment

 Change of circumstances

-If your circumstances change, please let us know as this may affect the amount or duration of any DHP award.
+If your circumstances change, let us know as this may affect the amount or duration of any DHP award.

 Contact information